Top Bar

 • Course Number: 06030903

 In this course, students continue to develop and advance their ceramic skills within their chosen concentrations while developing a portfolio of advanced ceramic work.
+Students can also develop and create advanced clay stamping techniques.
+Students can also develop and create advanced clay stamping techniques.

 Communication Design 1